 Our sense of what is worthy to love and want is somewhat skewered.
 Not many of us are endowed with the beauty that graces the magazine racks at Safeway.
 Fewer of us have the soaring intellect and amazing persistence that garners PhD.’s like a Hot Wheels collection.
 And even fewer are born into homes that can provide advantages that only the wealthy can afford.

 The message of Christmas, happily, as heralded from the angels is “for all people”.
 Not to the beautiful or the wise or even the rich.
 Not the 1%, the 99%, or even that infamous 47%, but the 100%.
-The man who was born in a barn brought a message; his irreducible message was and continues to be: You are Loved.
+The Man who was born in a barn brought a message; His irreducible message was and continues to be: You are Loved.
 A love that transcends deservedness, a love that for most of us is incomprehensible and a love that does not judge.
 A love for all seasons, for all misfits.
 A love that meets that need in everyone of us.
 A love that cost Him His life, so we may have eternal life.
 True Love.

 So instead of pining for perfection and whining for “winning”, we can embrace our misfitness (I made up that word), love it and maybe wrench some good from it.
 After all, this whole world is really a great big archipelago of islands of misfit toys.
 There is no place that imperfection does not exist.
 In the end, Rudolph saves the day, not in spite of his imperfection, but because of it.
 Our imperfections, which to us seem to alienate us from an ill-perceived perfection, are what really unites and connects us anyway.

-I hope you all have a great holiday season.
+I hope you all have a WONDER-ful holiday season.